arrow arrow

 He was a school teacher, a band leader who played the trumpet, a farmer and policeman.
 Harvey held a "Teacher's Common School Certificate" in Ottawa, Ohio.
 One of the schools Harvey taught in was called No. 1 Palmer Township.
 He also wrote articles for the Leipsic Gazette in Ohio.
 In 1889 he met Alice Paulina Leary of Miller City.
 He was her school teacher.
 They were married in 1891.

 Before moving to Michigan, Harvey and Alice lived on the Miller family farm located at C and 11A, Liberty Township, Putnam County, Ohio.
 40 acres were northeast of the intersection and 80 acres were northwest of the intersection.
 According to the 1895 Atlas of Putnam County, this land was owned by Harvey's mother, Sarah Ann Miller, who died in 1897.
 Harvey and Alice had two children, Ethel and Clarence, while living on the Ohio farm.
 In 1902 they moved to a 120 acre farm in section 26, Lamotte Township, Sanilac County, Michigan where they lived for about 10 years.
 The 1906 Sanilac County land index states that J. H. Miller owned property in section 26 of Lamotte Township.
 By current road names, the house was located on the south side of Pitcher between Germania and Wood, southeast of Decker.
 Pitcher does not run west of Germania.
 There must have been a drive that continued directly west of the intersection to the home.
-Harvey's brother, Thomas, had purchased 520 acres in sections 14, 25 and 26 of Lamotte Township and Thomas moved to Sanilac County in 1903.
+Harvey's brother, Thomas, had purchased about 520 acres in sections 14, 25 and 26 of Lamotte Township.
+Thomas moved to Sanilac County in 1903.
 While living in Sanilac County Harvey organized a band and directed it for 5 years.
 By 1910 Thomas had moved back to Ohio and in 1912 the Harvey Miller family moved to Flint, Michigan.
 Harvey was a Flint policeman for 3 years.
 During this period (1913) Flint purchased their first gasoline powered patrol wagon.
 In those days it was common for city employees, including police, to be asked by officials to perform personal work for them.
 The mayor of Flint made such a request of Harvey and he refused.
 Shortly thereafter his career as a policeman ended.
 In 1915 Harvey and Alice moved into their home at 1422 Davison Road, Flint, Michigan where they stayed for 17 years.
 Their Davison home was less than a mile from the southern end of the Buick manufacturing facility.
 After leaving the police department Harvey worked some odd jobs and then found employment at the Buick plant.
 Wages paid in 1925 were $1368.12.
 He was a good carpenter and those skills were useful in building cars at that time.
 He left Buick around 1926.
 While living in Flint, Harvey would make "whatnots" (decorative shelves that would mount in the corner of a room).
 Eldon Coller recalls that when he was about 6 years old, Harvey would load him up with his creations and he would go out in the surrounding neighborhoods to sell them.
 He would ask 25 cents for the large ones and 15 cents for the small ones.

 On a visit to Flint with Eldon Coller he remembered the Davison Road home location with a church just around the corner.
 John Harvey Miller added a dormer and converted the attic to something liveable for William McKinley Coller and Ethel Miller Coller.
 It was a two story home with the converted attic on top.
 The house is no longer there.

-This is what I remember Mom saying: It was a small little house on rather poor land to farm.
+The Sanilac Farm - Meg Widmer (Mary Ellen Welsh) provided the following information based upon stories told by her mother: This is what I remember Mom saying: It was a small little house on rather poor land to farm.
 The floors were dirt and in the spring the carpet was pulled out of the house and put over a fence and beat to get cleaned and aired.
 The straw that had been put there in the fall was taken out and the dirt floor meticulously cleaned (that must have been a major achievement).
 Then I think it was lime that was sprinkled on the floor to freshen it up and new straw scattered around.
 Then the carpet brought back in and placed down again.
 I cannot fathom how this worked...just remember the story.
 She told of how Grandpa's work clothes were hung out on the fence to air and be cleaned with the rains.
 When they butchered, other nearby farmers would come and help.
 EVERY LAST BIT of the animal was used...I used to get sick just listening to how they made blood pudding and brain sausage, etc. I always had the idea that neighbors really helped one another back then.
 I know that Uncle Clarence and Mom went to the Brown School not far from their home and of course they went to church, but I don't know which one.
 Grandma would have made sure they went to church.
 Grandpa was in the band and believed strongly in the Salvation Army as my mother did .
 I think I alluded to this before, that Grandma really was not too happy stuck up there "in the woods" as she would say.
 I am not sure how long they lived there but, judging that Mom was 4 or so when they left Ohio and 11-12 when they moved to Flint, I am guessing they were there 7 years more or less.

 With some investigation I found the recipe for Blood pudding.
 It was made when the hogs were slaughtered on the farm.
 Although this may sound strange to us today, "Blood Pudding" was a common dish during the earlier part of this century.
 Following were typical ingredients.
 3 quarts pork blood, 1-1/2 pounds raisins, 1-1/4 pounds sugar, 1 pound mixed nuts & chestnuts, 3/4 pound rice, 2 oranges with all rind, 1 pound figs, 1 teaspoon red pepper, 1 teaspoon black pepper, and 2 tablespoons salt bay leaf.
 Mix all and bake in oven for 1 hour.